Do you want to stay organized in your projects and assignments?

 A simple, well-constructed note has the potential to save you hours of time…and loads of energy.

-This post was inspired by a project I worked on last week.
+This post was inspired by a recent project.

-During my work, I had taken the time to create a series of thoughtful notes for myself.
+I took the time to create a series of thoughtful notes for myself.

 Thankfully, my notes saved me from spending the better part of a morning figuring out a series of detailed actions from scratch.

-In this post, I offer several tips on how to write notes to stay organized during your work.
+In this post, you’ll find several tips on how to write notes to stay organized during your work.

 Hopefully, this mini-tutorial will help you stay organized and save you time in your work!